Outdoor Living Space Home Tour

 And they have a soft warm white glow too.
 I really love them.

 To learn how to hang string lights in the garden when there is nothing to attach them to, click here.

 In addition to the fire pit area, we have a multi-tiered deck that houses both a dining area and living space with an outdoor fireplace.

 We are out here as much as we can during the warmer New Jersey months.

-I bring all of my houseplants outside to summer her on the deck.
+I bring all of my houseplants outside to summer out here on the deck.

 And I also plant several container gardens with lots of pretty summer flowers.

 We probably spend the most of our time out here.

 Coffee in the morning, brunch a bit later, then dinner on the deck is the place to be.